 When drivers replace a car that was covered by their auto insurance policy, their new vehicle automatically receives the same amount of liability coverage as their old one.
-Their new car is covered by liability insurance until the end of the policy period even if they don't tell the insurer about their purchase.
+Their new car is usually covered by liability insurance for 14 days even if they don't tell the insurer about their purchase.